 Future Beach Kayaks

 Future Beach offers a wide range of SOT kayaks that are sure to meet your kayaking needs as well as your kayaking budget.
 They range in length from 8 to 13 feet in length.
 They offer SOT kayaks for solo and tandem uses.
 Future Beach kayak lines offer options for cargo size and where you want to take the kayak – river or lake or even ocean surf.
-The Freedom 144 will give you speed and manoeuvrability while the Freedom™ 160 will give you stability and larger cargo capacity.
-The Nexus™ 156T is a tandem SOT kayak is a high performance kayak.
+The Freedom 144 will give you speed and maneuverability while the Freedom™ 160 will give you stability and larger cargo capacity.
+The Nexus™ 156T is a tandem SOT kayak is a high-performance kayak.

 Ocean Kayak Frenzy Kayak

 The Ocean Kayak Frenzy SOT kayak is 9 feet long and weighs only 43 pounds.
-Even at this relatively small size, you can carry 275 to 325 pounds of cargo, allowing you to not only carry this kayak, but use it to carry you and all of your gear.
+Even at this relatively small size, you can carry 275 to 325 pounds of cargo, allowing you to not only carry this kayak but use it to carry you and all of your gear.
 It is a solo kayak that features a very durable Comfort Plus Seat Back that is well padded and can be adjusted 4 ways.
 You will be comfortable paddling this SOT kayak all day.
 No matter what your size and body type, you will be able to adjust this kayak to maximize your comfort.
-However we recommend you buy some new paddles are these are not the best, read our guide of the best kayak paddles of 2015.
+However we recommend you buy some new paddles are these are not the best, read our guide of the best kayak paddles of 2019.

-The Ocean Kayak Frenzy SOT kayak has a stern tank well and bow deck storage.
+The Ocean Kayak Frenzy SOT kayak has a stern tank well and bows deck storage.
 Both feature bungee cords to keep cargo in place.
 This kayak is great for a beginning kayaker.
 It tracks well and can be augmented with up to two center hatch kits.
 The yellow color provides safety due to its high visibility.
 The orange color will keep its color even in strong sunlight.
 Reviewers have reported being able to take this kayak on rougher waters, such as the Great Lakes.
 You will not be disappointed in this kayak, it is powerful as the Hobie Mirage Revolution 13.